-The above table is an adaptation of the Harmonized System of Nomenclature (HSN) established for aiding in uniformity in Customs classification in international trade between member countries of World Customs Organization.
 It was drafted under the aegis of Customs Cooperation Council Nomenclature, Brussels.
-It was adopted for Customs purposes by India in 1975 and readapted (with some changes) for Central Excise in 1985 and now for purposes of GST in 2017.
-Please bear in mind that reference to the original HSN would be of much help in understanding the scope of any entry to understand the full extent of meaning implied in any entry found while reading Customs Tariff Act.
+It was adopted for Customs purposes by India in 1975 and readapted (with some changes) for central excise in 1985 and now for purposes of GST in 2017.
+Note that reference to the original HSN would be of much help in understanding the scope of any entry to understand the full extent of meaning implied in any entry found while reading Customs Tariff Act.
 Refer www.wcoomd.org where the HSN is available for purchase or subscription from World Customs Organization.

-(b) in respect of services, the notification requires reference to the Annexure which contains the Scheme of Classification: The Annexure is appended to the CGST rate notification and contains entries under Chapter 99 (although there is no such Chapter for services in the HSN prescribed under the Customs Law).
-Additionally, Explanatory Notes to such classification were recently issued to assist in interpretation of various entries in the Annexure to the rate notification:
+(b) In respect of services, the notification requires reference to the Annexure which contains the scheme of classification: The Annexure is appended to the CGST rate notification and contains entries under Chapter 99 (although there is no such Chapter for services in the HSN prescribed under the customs law).
+Additionally, Explanatory Notes to such classification were recently issued to assist in the interpretation of various entries in the Annexure to the rate notification: